Sam-Levoir/black-hole/README.md

 # The Black Hole Split Keyboard
+TODO: Put Photo of finished keyboard here

+## Requirements
+- To Create:
+    - 3D printer

+- To Customize:
+    - Python 3.10+
+    - Vs Code
+    - OpenSCAD

 ## Goals and how to achieve them
 - Comfortable
     - Integrated wrist wrest
         - Have slot for memory foam wrist wrest?
     - Figure out tenting angle
-    - Small number of keys, probably 2, 3, 3, 3, 3 and then 3 for left thumb?
+    - Small number of keys for minimal finger travel, probably 2, 3, 3, 3, 3 and then 3 for left thumb?
 - Trackball
+    - The goal is to not have to use the mouse (outside of playing games of course)
     - Need to steal from other repo?
 Probably the main dactyl manuform one
 - Looks good
 - Sounds good
     - MX switches
     - Ceramic keycaps
+    - Tape mod
+    - File with foam or silicon or something?
+    - Try putting foam between switch and switch holder thing
+    - Add weights?
 - Clean Wiring
     - Utilize 3D printable wiring helpers
     - Nice microcontroller holder - Look through other repos?